How can you get permanent residence through employment?

 - Some former employees from the Panama Canal Company, from the government of the canal zone, and from the United States government in the canal zone.

 - Some retired from international organizations (including single children, and surviving spouses of deceased employees).

-EB-5: The EB-5 applies to inverstors who invest 1 million dollars in a new company that has at least 10 full-time American employees.
+EB-5: The EB-5 Visa applies to investors who invest 1 million dollars in a new company that has at least 10 full-time American employees.
 The investment can be of $500,000 in some areas.
 It does not require an Employment Certificate.

 The Process: How to get an Employment Visa in the USA

 First, depending on the kind of visa, it is necessary for the employer to obtain an Employment Certificate from the Department of Labor.
-Once the Employment Certificate has been approved, he must present a I-140 Form, and petition the immigrant worker at USCIS.
+Once the Employment Certificate has been approved, he must present an I-140 Form, and petition for the immigrant worker at USCIS.

-Once the USCIS approves the petitios, it is then sent to the National Visa Center which will assign the process a number.
+Once USCIS approves the petitions, it is then sent to the National Visa Center which will assign a number to the case.
 When the date is near, the DS-261 Form must be filled and the corresponding fees must be paid (the fees do vary depending on the priority category).
 There are fees for the different kinds of service: